simonesilvestroni/m2m-website/_pages/about.md

 - Gen-X born in Italy.
 First name is pronounced `see-mow-nay`.
 - Graduated in 1995 (bass and music theory) at the _CPM Music Institute_ in Milan.
 - After moving to Milan I worked as a desktop publishing specialist, which proved to be a gateway to a [parallel career in web programming](https://simonesilvestroni.com).
 - I moved to the UK in 2011, enjoying the process of integrating with a different culture.
+Currently based in Cambridge.
 - Graduated in 2017 at the _Berklee College of Music_ (audio mastering and music production).
 - My favourite bass player is Andy Rourke.
 - The moniker _Minutes to Midnight_ [does not come from Iron Maiden]({{ site.url }}/about/name-and-logo/).